 2. (Carefully!) consider a catch phrase.

-4. What will your demeanor be?
+4. What will the witness’s demeanor be?

 On the other hand, an expert witness might be cool and objective.
 Some expert witnesses can even be a little condescending.

-6. How do you sit when testifying?
+6. How does the witness sit when testifying?

 A witness who is really passionate about what they’re saying may lean forward.
 One who doesn’t really want to be testifying might fold their arms over their chest.
 And a witness who is unsure of themselves may slouch in their seat.

-7. Do you gesture as you speak?
+7. Do they gesture as they speak?

 There are other things people naturally do as they talk.
 Some nod or shake their heads as they speak or as they listen to someone else speak.
 Some smile or roll their eyes or make other facial expressions.
 Sometimes nervous people giggle.
-Consider whether you would do any of these things.
+Consider whether your witness would do any of these things.

-10. What will you wear?
+10. What will they wear?